StackVista/stackstate-docs/configure/health/debug-health-sync.md

 error message                                                                                   error occurrence count
 ----------------------------------------------------------------------------------------------  ------------------------
-Sub stream `substream with id `subStreamId2`` not started when receiving snapshot stop                          6
+Sub stream `substream with ID `subStreamId2`` not started when receiving snapshot stop                          6
 ```

 ⚠️ **PLEASE NOTE -** from StackState v5.0, the old `sts` CLI is called `stac`.